agsb/6502.MINT/arch/6502/stks/Stacks.md

 **For common "alone" applications _zero page indexed by X_ with 24 words per stack and 32 words shared could be faster.**

+Note that all modes needs read and write stack indexes from/into somewhere, then _lda, sta, inc, dec_ are always used.